 Specific areas and sites Issue Comment Recommendation basement parking and pedestrian access.
 Additional parking levels would provide parking for community use buildings.
-(Submission No 76) lane which is to be treated as "sha pedestrian priority.
-The DDCP al to create a one-way loop system w street connection between Bent St Beaconsfield Parade along the we boundary of the existing car park. help improving the local traffic cir within the centre.
-The additional basement parking shown on the al scheme would not be sufficient fo increased density proposed within redevelopment sites. so proposes with new treet and estern This will reulation level of lternative or the Precinct E Commercial and 3 x 2(d3) sites either side of Balfour Lane Proposal for the Balfour Centre is not economically viable under the DLEP: • Plan is dependent on acquisition of adjoining sites - which may not be possible at a reasonable value. • Additional cost of lane relocation (including power relocation) • Limited retail provided for at Balfour St level, with limited increase in retail floor space, reducing economic viability: • Supermarket only at highway, with limited provision for specialty shops • Loss of income during redevelopment with only marginal increase in lettable area • Limited activation of street frontages • Definition of FSR has changed with See main report under Precinct E discussion. for detailed See main report under Precinct E for recommendations.
+(Submission No 76) lane which is to be treated as "share pedestrian priority.
+The DDCP also to create a one-way loop system with street connection between Bent Stree Beaconsfield Parade along the west boundary of the existing car park. " help improving the local traffic circ within the centre.
+The additional le basement parking shown on the alter scheme would not be sufficient for increased density proposed within the redevelopment sites. p proposes th new eet and eern This will culation evel of ernative the Precinct E Commercial and 3 x 2(d3) sites either side of Balfour Lane Proposal for the Balfour Centre is not economically viable under the DLEP: Plan is dependent on acquisition of adjoining sites - which may not be possible at a reasonable value.
+Additional cost of lane relocation (including power relocation) Limited retail provided for at Balfour St level, with limited increase in retail floor space, reducing economic viability: Supermarket only at highway, with limited provision for specialty shops Loss of income during redevelopment with only marginal increase in lettable area Limited activation of street frontages See main report under Precinct E fo discussion. or detailed See main report under Precinct E for recommendations.

-Specific areas and sites Issue Comment Recon mendation the new template, to include malls and arcades in the FSR calculation, further reducing economic viability.
+Specific areas and sites Issue Comment Recom mendation the new template, to include malls and arcades in the FSR calculation, further reducing economic viability.
 Submission presents a detailed alternative proposal which provides a pedestrian arcade between highway and carpark, a larger supermarket at the lower level and specialty shops above.
 An increase in FSR from 1.8:1 to 2.2:1 is sought, with an increase in the maximum retail/commercial FSR from 0.9:1 to 1.3:1.
 The submission includes an analysis of retail and supermarket market analysis and a traffic analysis of the impacts of the increased FSR.
 No effective strategies to deal with increased traffic to enter and exit proposed redevelopment of Cole's site.
-It is understood that Coles is expanding threefold and that it is clear that this will increase the traffic seeking to enter and exit from the supermarket.
+It is understood that Coles is expanding three- fold and that it is clear that this will increase the traffic seeking to enter and exit from the supermarket.
 If the main entrance continues to be from the intersection at Balfour St and Pacific Highway it will be only further congested if development is allowed to occur.
 From the reports provided it is shown that this intersection is already operating at Full capacity.
 Some improvements are proposed at the signalised intersection of Pacific Highway / Balfour Street / Havilah Road to improve the traffic flow around the area.
-It is also propose to relocate Balfour Lane to improve access to the supermarket site and provide more distance between the realigned lane and Pacific Highway.
+It is also proposed to relocate Balfour Lane to improve access to the supermarket site and provide more distance between the realigned lane and Pacific Highway.
 Future car access to the supermarket site is proposed to be provided via Balfour Street and the realigned lane.
 Traffic modelling has taken account of the additional traffic generation expected. boundary of the development site.
 There is low visibility at this intersection also due to the slope of the land.
-Visibility issues at the intersection can be addressed through the introduction of kerb side ,
+Visibility issues at the intersection can be addressed through the introduction of kerb side